binaryCookies/demo-project/README.md

 ## local development

-1. Open index.html in your browse
+1. Open index.html in your browser

+Testing 123 Testing